-Seizures associated with epilepsy often result in cognitive comorbidities, such as memory loss, that still remain medically untreated.
-Mouse models have been useful in developing drugs to stop seizures in epileptic patients but not to treat the cognitive comorbidities that significantly affect the patient's quality of life.
-Commonly used electrically-induced acute seizure models, such as the corneal kindled mouse model of focal seizures, have been shown to have impaired dentate gyrus (DG) mediated spatial pattern processing, learning, memory, and attenuated DG synaptic plasticity (Remigio et al., 2017).
-However, in the effort to develop treatments of cognitive comorbidities in epilepsy, more advanced models are needed that experience genuine spontaneous recurrent seizures (SRSs) and cognitive dysfunction.
-Therefore, the aim of this experiment is to evaluate the effects of SRSs on dentate gyrus-mediated cognitive function and synaptic plasticity in a novel model of temporal lobe epilepsy: the intra-amygdala kainate mouse (IAK) (Almeida Silva et al., 2016; Mouri et al., 2008).
-After a latent period of approximately 3-5 days, a cohort of the IAK mice was shown to experience approximately 1-2 spontaneous seizures per day (n=10).
-When tested in a task reliant on spatial pattern processing in the dentate gyrus (the metric task), these IAK mice were shown to have significant learning and memory impairments compared to the SHAM surgical and control mice.
-Finally, in a measure of experience-dependent synaptic plasticity commonly accepted as a model of learning and memory at the level of the synapse (Long-Term Potentiation, LTP), LTP at the perforant path - dentate granule cell synapse in the IAK group was significantly attenuated relative to both the control and SHAM surgical mice.
-These results strongly suggest that SRSs significantly impact cognitive function both in vivo and in vitro at the level of the dentate gyrus.
-Therefore, IAK mice may be useful as a tool to evaluate novel treatments for cognitive dysfunction associated with SRSs in patients with epilepsy.
+Seizures associated with epilepsy commonly occur in the hippocampus, specifically the dentate gyrus, and result in cognitive comorbidities such as memory loss that still remain medically untreated.
+Since mice and humans experience progressive epileptogenesis through identical mechanisms and also posses identical hippocampal structures, mouse models have been useful in developing drugs to stop the progression of brain damage in epileptic patients, but not to treat cognitive comorbidities.
+Current mouse models, such as corneal kindled that experience electrically-induced seizures, are shown to have changes in spatial pattern processing and memory deficits.
+However, more advanced mouse models are needed to simulate the effects of spontaneous seizures whose cognitive comorbities remain untreated.
+Therefore, the aim of the experiment is to evaluate the effects of spontaneously reoccurring seizures on dentate gyrusmediated cognitive function and synaptic plasticity so a more effective drug can be created to treat the cognitive impairments associated with epileptic individuals regularly experience.
+A novel intraamygdala kayanate mouse model (IAK) was used to simulate temporal lobe epilepsy.
+A cohort of the IAK mouse models was shown to experience approximately two spontaneous seizures a day (n=10).
+When tested in a task reliant on spatial pattern processing in the dentate gyrus, the IAK model was shown to have significant impairments compared to the SHAM surgical and control mice.
+Finally, in a well-respected measure of experience-dependent synaptic plasticity, a model of learning and memory demonstrating dentate gyrus long term potentiation at the synaptic level at the level of the synapse, the long-term potentiation in the intraamygdala katanate group was significantly relative to both the control and SHAM surgical mice.
+These results demonstrate that spontaneously recurring seizures significantly impact cognitive function both in vivo and in vitro at the level of the dentate gyrus.

-Presenter: Marissa Tutt (Northern Arizona University) Mentor: Bryan Gibson (Biomedical Informatics) Emotional Responses to Diabetes Related Data Represented in Virutal Reality Vs. Ipad emotional responses to virtual reality vs. two-dimensional representation of Diabetes related data.
+Presenter: Marissa Tutt (Northern Arizona University) Mentor: Bryan Gibson (Biomedical Informatics)

+Emotional Responses to Diabetes Related Data Represented in Virutal Reality Vs. Ipad

+Self-care behaviors are critical to reducing risk of poor outcomes from Type 2 Diabetes Mellitus.
+One determinant of individuals' motivation for self-care is their emotional reaction to their disease.
+In this project, we sought to compare emotional responses to virtual reality vs. two-dimensional representation of Diabetes related data.
 After a demographic questionnaire and a baseline completion of the State Trait Anxiety Index (STAI), participants were randomly assigned to a condition Virtual Reality (VR) vs. iPad (IP).
 Each condition has three components: the individual's estimated daily glucose curve, the individual's A1C compared to A1C's of 7.0 and 5.7, and an interactive experience where participants can vicariously experience diabetic retinopathy.
 After each component, participants completed the STAI again.
 After the experiment, participants completed 6 more questions regarding their preferences and impressions of both the VR and iPad experiences.
 We calculated Cohen's d+ to estimate the within-subject of VR vs IP on emotional response to diabetes data.
 To date 13 participants have participated.
 The overall Cohen's d+= 0.80 suggests a large effect of VR, the A1C experience being the least effective component (Cohen's d+=0.26) and the simulation of retinopathy being the most effective at impacting emotions (Cohen's d+=0.87).
 7/10 individuals preferred the Virtual Reality experience instead of the iPad.
 8/10 preferred the Virtual Reality for learning about their diabetes data.
 In this pilot study, we are testing individuals' emotional responses to their diabetes data in different formats, the results of this study will inform the design of a multifaceted diabetes self-management intervention.